 Press and quickly release Volume Up, then press and quickly release Volume Down, then press and hold the Side button until the screen goes black and the Apple logo reappears.

 Do these three steps in quick succession.
-Hold the Side button for about 10-15 seconds.
+Hold the Side button for about 10 to 15 seconds.
 Don’t let go when you see the first Apple logo.
 Wait for the screen to go completely black, then the fresh Apple logo will appear as the phone boots normally.

 iPhone 7 and 7 Plus: